Back

 Everything’s still open, but nothing’s packed

-Seasonal attractions tend to stay open until after October half term, so there’s still plenty going on.
-The same goes for St Ives’ shops, bars and restaurants.
-The festival brings a buzzing atmosphere to the town, and this can be one of the liveliest times for an evening drink in town.
+Seasonal attractions stay open until at least October half term, and the same goes for St Ives’ shops, bars and restaurants.
+The festival brings a brilliant buzz to town – September can actually be one of the liveliest months for an evening out.

 Source: Alex May Photography